OlgaMartazova/FakeNewsPrediction/README.md

-## Educational project for Intoroduction to ML course ITIS
+## Educational project for Introduction to ML course ITIS